what measures can you take to ensure the pup is happy and healthy?

 * Assured Breeder Scheme.
 We are members of the Assured breeder scheme.
 When we applied we were astonished- other than the obvious health tests, we were not asked any questions.
 It’s taken 3 years, but we now have been inspected (and passed).
 I am really glad that everyone is getting inspected and have more faith and confidence in the scheme.

 * What are endorsements?
 It’s about rules concerning any future breeding of the puppy.
 If you wish to breed from your dog and register their puppies with the KC, then you will probably have to pass (breed-specific) health checks.
-Others are rules concerning whether they can register any future litters outside the country- things to consider are climate suitability, disease susceptibility and whether you are able to support the puppy’s future puppy’s owners for the whole lifetime of the dog.
+Others are rules concerning whether they can register any future litters outside the country- things to consider are climate suitability, disease susceptibility and whether you are able to support future owners for the whole lifetime of the dog.

 Contacting the breeder